DisneyAladdin/CHECK-THE-ITEM/README.md

 <img src="https://github.com/shutokawabata0723/CHECK-THE-ITEM/blob/master/zaiko-screen.png" width="700px"><br>

 # Caution
-The program probably stop if URL of the item does not exist.
+The program probably stop if URL of the item does not exist or style of the HTML changed.<br>

 # Licence